ScholarPress COinS should support multiple values for some DC fields

 I pushed up a couple changes related to internationalization.
 Once you've had a review, I think we're good for a release.
 We could probably sneak these improvements into a minor release if they come as part of a public scholarpress-coins update.

-#11 Updated by Daniel Jones about 1 month ago
+#11 Updated by Daniel Jones over 1 year ago

 Those changes look good - thank you Boone!
 I also addressed some of the other lingering issues raised in the GitHub repo.
 Should I go ahead and do a public update for the Wordpress plugin directory?

-#14 Updated by Boone Gorges about 1 month ago
+#14 Updated by Boone Gorges over 1 year ago

 - Status changed from Assigned to Resolved